jmcastellanojimenez/Architecture-Learning-Guides/Data-Driven_Architecture.md

-# Professional Learning Guide: Modern Data-Driven Architecture Stack
+# Modern Data-Driven Architecture Stack
 This comprehensive guide provides a complete, self-contained educational pathway to designing, implementing and operating production-grade data-driven architectures.
 From real-time IoT data ingestion to AI-powered intelligent systems, you'll master essential technologies like Kafka, Flink, Kubernetes, and MLOps, learn critical architectural patterns (Lambda, Kappa, DDD, Hexagonal), and gain the practical skills needed for a high-impact career in data engineering and architecture.